jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 **Rivalry**
 Nebula’s **Rivalry** power requires you name a character.
 You can name any character, including one that isn’t in play.

+## New Mutants
+Set: New Mutants
+The New Mutants are a part of the(X-Men) team.
+However, there are certain effects that reference “New Mutants” specifically, which means they have a card number that begins with “NEW”.

 ## Nick Fury (MC)
 Set: S.H.I.E.L.D. vs. Hydra
 **Infinity Formula**